 Although varicose veins don’t always cause pain or discomfort, leaving varicose veins unattended can cause complications that can lead to serious results.
 Most notably, ulcers can develop, commonly around ankle areas from abnormal venous pressure causing skin to breakdown.
 If this happens to you, see a doctor immediately.
 Blood clotting is another complication that can occur when varicose veins are left untreated.
 Whether you are experiencing discomfort from varicose vein complications or not, we recommend you get them examined by a specialist at Vein Center of Orland Park.

 Vein Center of Orland Park offers Endovenous Laser Ablation Therapy (EVLT) to treat varicose veins.
 This is a minimally invasive alternative to surgery, which eliminates the need for general anesthesia or sedation.
-The technology Dr. Kuefner uses is called CoolTouch and it helps minimize post-treatment tenderness.
+The laser technology Dr. Kuefner uses helps minimize post-treatment tenderness.
 In fact, most of our patients don’t even require an aspirin afterward.

 Varicose Veins Specialists